fjsabino022/javatips/src/main/java/com/fsabino/javacodingtips/collections_framework/Teoria.md

 |  get       | 0(1)    | 0(1)   |  0(1)  |  0(1)    | 0(n/2) |  0(n) |
 |  remove    | 0(n)    | 0(n/2) |  0(1)  |  0(1)    | 0(1)   |  0(1) |
 |  add       | 0(n)    | 0(n/2) |  0(1)  |  0(1)    | 0(1)   |  0(1) |

+"Indexing" as a separate operation.
+So insertion is itself O(1), but getting to that middle node is O(n).

 https://beginnersbook.com/2013/12/difference-between-arraylist-and-linkedlist-in-java/